StarshipladDev/JSONConverter/README.md

 ## Notes/Know Bugs:

-> Files that do not follow the format posted below will crash the application
+> ~~Files that do not follow the format posted below will crash the application~~ - Resolved 15/08/2021

 ## Features(Planned In Brackets)